cakephp/docs/en/plugins.rst

 ================

 After installing a plugin and setting up the autoloader, you may need to load the plugin.
-A good place to do this would be in `src/config/bootstrap.php`, for example.
 You can load plugins one by one, or all of them with a single method::

+    // In config/bootstrap.php
     // Loads a single plugin
     Plugin::load('ContactManager');